tgrimeswss/Readable-CRUD-Application/README.md

 --- Please be sure to have node + node package manager installed

 ---Your computer will open a server on port 3000 & 3001

-## API Server

-Information about the API server and how to use it can be found in its [README file](api-server/README.md).